Bezděkov (Rokycany District)

 Bezděkov (Besdiekau) a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The name is derived from the personal name Bezděk, meaning "Bezděk's (court)".

 Geography

 Bezděkov is located about 9 km north of Rokycany and 16 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Na Kalvárii at 499 m above sea level.

 History

-The first written mention of Bezděkov is in a deed of King Wenceslaus I of Bohemia from 1234.
+The first written mention of Bezděkov is in a deed of King Wenceslaus I from 1234.

+In 1961–1990, Bezděkov was a municipal part of Přívětice.

 Demographics

 Transport

-Bezděkov is located on the regional railway line leading from Plzeň to Radnice.
+Bezděkov is located on the railway line Plzeň–Radnice.

-The road II/232 connects Bezděkov with Rokycany and Břasy.
+Sights

+There are no protected cultural monuments in the municipality.
+In the centre of Bezděkov is a chapel.